rekhaDevs/samagragovernance.in/src/pages/team/index.md

       for Social Innovation from School of Visual Arts, New York and Strategic Design Management from National Institute of Design, Ahmedabad and a Bachelor's in Design from National Institute of Fashion Technology Delhi.

+      Akshata is Vice President at Samagra and currently leads the Design vertical at the firm.
     image: /img/akshata-malhotra.jpg
     linkedInProfile: 'https://www.linkedin.com/in/akshata-malhotra-b072a13b/'
     name: Akshata Malhotra